-The car parks are for staff members only so that teachers carrying heavy loads or leaving after dark do not have to walk far to their vehicles.
-There is no provision at our school for parents to park before or after school within the grounds and the car parks are not designed for drop-offs or pick-ups.
+The car parks are for staff members only, there is no provision at our school for parents to park before or after school within the grounds and the car parks are not designed for drop-offs or pick-ups.
 Exceptions are when a sick child is being collected or children are being transported for school trips.
 At all times the bus bay is to be left clear.
-The disabled carpark is for drivers with a disability, please contact the office to arrange access.
+The disabled carpark is for drivers with mobility issues, please contact the office to arrange access.

 Children are encouraged to walk to and from school.
 If you do need to drive your children to school, they can be dropped off on Kilkenny Drive or Keppoch Court.
-The pedestrian crossing on Kilkenny Drive improves the safety for children and adults crossing in this area.
-The crossing is patrolled from 8.30am to 8.50am and 2.55pm to 3.10pm.
+The pedestrian crossing on Kilkenny Drive is patrolled from 8.30am to 8.50am and again from 2.55pm to 3.10pm.
 The safety of our children is paramount so please use the crossing to help us promote safe road practice.

 CIVIL DEFENCE EMERGENCY

 We use a number of methods to communicate with parents including emails, the school app, Hero student and community feeds and the website.
 The School App has links to all communications, download it to your phone for easy access.
 Our website is the key area for current information, it has the up to date school calendar, all notices and newsletters are sent to parents through the school app and are available on the website.
 Reminder alerts are sent via the school app.